 For modern businesses, an internet connection is critical.
-While it is possible to run a paper-only business, the simple fact is that everything happens online — from invoicing clients and paying bills through to organising promotions.
-So while it’s not essential for small businesses to have reliable broadband, it sure is trending that way!
+The simple fact is that everything happens online — from invoicing clients and paying bills through to organising promotions.
+Broadband is now a necessity, so you better make sure you’ve got the right deal for you.

 A good rate

 This is relevant no matter the size of your business.
-Overspending is the enemy in many organisations, and if yours is the kind that likes to keep costs down, then you’ll want a broadband connection that gives you exactly what you need without charging a premium rate.
-Even if you want a connection bundle with all the perks, it still pays to know you’re getting it for a good rate.
+Overspending is the enemy in many organisations.
+If yours is the kind that likes to keep costs down, then you’ll want a broadband connection that gives you exactly what you need without charging a premium rate.
+Even if you want a connection bundle with all the perks, it still pays to know you’re getting it at a good price.

 A reliable connection